violaberg/sliding-puzzle-game/README.md

 - [CSS tricks](https://css-tricks.com/)

 - Photo used for puzzle was taken by myself.
+- Puzzle image was cut in tiles using [Image Online](https://imageonline.co/)
 - All icons are from [Font Awesome](https://fontawesome.com/)
 - Favicon was generated with [Faviconer](http://www.faviconer.com/)